Qiskit/qiskit-metapackage/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use ``QuantumCircuit.draw()`` to view the circuit that you have designed
-in the `various forms <api/qiskit.circuit.QuantumCircuit.html#qiskit.circuit.QuantumCircuit.draw>`__
-used in many textbooks and research articles.
+in the various forms used in many textbooks and research articles.

 .. jupyter-execute::